ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/19.jpg)

 ## 20. **Validate Pipeline**
-Ensure the pipeline is error-free by clicking 'Validate'.
+Ensure the pipeline is error-free by clicking `Validate`.
 Once validated, close the sidebar.
 ![Step](../media/1/20.jpg)

 ## 21. **Save and Run Pipeline**
-Save your pipeline settings by clicking 'Save', then initiate the pipeline by clicking 'Run'.
+Save your pipeline settings by clicking `Save`, then initiate the pipeline by clicking `Run`.
 ![Step](../media/1/21.jpg)

 ## 22. **Monitor Pipeline Execution**
-Observe the notification indicating the pipeline is running, then switch to the 'Output' tab.
+Observe the notification indicating the pipeline is running, then switch to the `Output` tab.
 ![Step](../media/1/22.jpg)

 ## 23. **Confirm Pipeline Success**